 You probably won’t be surprised to know that eating establishments are few and far between, right?
 There’s no food outside the park’s north entrance for 60 miles, so don’t plan on eating out there unless you have a very patient belly.

-Outside the park’s west entrance, in the Study Butte/Terlingua area, you can get some decent desert sandwiches at the Roadrunner Deli during the daytime hours.
-Also, stop in for some Tex-Mex lunch at Kathy’s Kosmic Kowgirl Kafe or the Chile Pepper Café.
+Outside the park’s west entrance, in the Study Butte/Terlingua area, stop in for some Tex-Mex lunch at Kathy’s Kosmic Kowgirl Kafe or the Chile Pepper Café.
 If you’d like dinner, the go-to place is La Kiva, known for its burgers and live weekend music.
-This map shows the layout of the land in the Study Butte/Terlingua area.

 A piece of local eating and entertainment history is, right now, changing.
 Terlingua’s famous Starlight Theatre, run for the last ten years or so by married couple Chad and Summer Williams, has just closed down so that Chad, Summer, and their family can move on to other adventures.
 As of October 2010, we don’t know what will happen next with the establishment.